buildbotics/tpl-docs/Drawing Aids Library.md

 * E.increments - E.increments is a number that specifies the number of line segments that will make up the desired ellipse.
 Larger values for E.increments will create smoother cuts, but will generate larger [g-code](http:reprap.org/wiki/G-code) files.

 ####Results
-makeEllipse(E) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, E depending on whether an error is detected.
+makeEllipse(E) will return 0 if no errors or throw an error message if an error is detected.
+The following properties are loaded into the argument object, E if no error is detected.
 * E.ellipse - E.ellipse is a list of points in the form of {X: x, Y: y} that form the desired ellipse.
 E.ellipse will remain unchanged (undefined if it hasn't been proviously set) if an error is detected.
 If no error is detected, E.ellipse will be loaded with the resulting ellipse.

 ####Error Messages